Guaranteed Quality Or Get Your Money Back!

 If you’ve lived in the Opelika area for long, you know that summers tend to be hot and humid.
 Excess moisture can easily invade your home and contribute to a range of indoor air quality problems, including dust mites and biological growth.

 To prevent that excess moisture from taking over your home in the first place, check your thermostat.
-At Sensigreen Heating & Air, we recommend setting the relative humidity level at 50 percent or below during the summer.
+At Sensigreen Heating, Cooling & Insulation, we recommend setting the relative humidity level at 50 percent or below during the summer.
 If your air conditioner or heat pump can’t prevent excess moisture on its own, our team typically suggests adding on a whole-home dehumidifier to get humidity under control and to reduce the chances of dust mites or biological growth taking root.

 Unpleasant Odors